vburckhardt/markdown-llm-corrector/samples/cbr_corrected.md

 # Pre-wired CBR configuration for FS Cloud

-This module generates default coarse-grained CBR rules in a given account, following a "secure by default" approach - that is, denying all flows by default, except for known documented communication in the [Financial Services Cloud Reference Architecture](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about):
+This module creates default coarse-grained CBR rules in a given account, following a "secure by default" approach.
+The rules deny all flows by default, except for documented communication in the [Financial Services Cloud Reference Architecture](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about).
+The following are the CBR rules created by the module:
 - Cloud Object Storage (COS) -> Key Management Service (KMS)
 - Block Storage -> Key Management Service (KMS)
 - IBM Cloud Kubernetes Service (IKS) -> Key Management Service (KMS)